🔼The name Beth-lebaoth: Summary

 And to add even more to the confusion, the Chronicler, who habitually changes and garbles names for reasons that are not always immediately clear, lists the "same" list of Simeonite towns but changes Beth-lebaoth into Beth-biri (1 Chronicles 4:31).

 The name Beth-lebaoth consists of two elements.
 The first part is identical to the common Hebrew word בית (bayit) meaning house:

 The noun בית (bayit) means house.
 It sometimes merely denotes a domestic building, but mostly it denotes the realm of authority of the house-father, or אב (ab).
 This ab is commonly the living alpha male of a household, but may very well be a founding ancestor (as in the familiar term the "house of Israel").
 The אב (ab) may also be a deity, in which case the בית (bayit) is that which we know as a temple.

 In the larger economy, a house interacts with other houses.
 These interactions are governed by the אב (ab), or "father" and executed by the בנים (benim), or "sons": those people living in the house, irrespective of any biological relation with the אב (ab).
 The "sons" combined add up to אם ('em), which means both "mother" and "tribe".

 The second part of our name appears to be a feminine plural form of the noun לבי (lebi), meaning lioness:

 For a meaning of the name Beth-lebaoth, NOBSE Study Bible Name List reads House Of Lionesses.
-Both Jones' Dictionary of Old Testament Proper Names and BDB Theological Dictionary proposes Place Of Lionesses.
+Both Jones' Dictionary of Old Testament Proper Names and BDB Theological Dictionary propose Place Of Lionesses.